wp-plugins/grouped-comments-widget/readme.txt

 1. An example of grouped screenshots.
 Comments for a post are listed underneat the post link and next to the name of the comment author.

 == Changelog ==

+= 1.3 =
+* Trim down long urls in comments so they don't overflow the widget area

 = 1.1 =
 * Added div wrapper around post titles